dgraph-io/flock/tutorial/Readme.md

 ---

-# Obtaining twitter credentials
+## Obtaining twitter credentials

-One need to have a twitter developer account and an app to be able to fetch stream of tweets using their API's.
+One need to have a twitter developer account and an app to be able to fetch stream of tweets using their APIs.
 Let's start with how to create a twitter developer account.

 - Apply for a twitter developer account [here](https://developer.twitter.com/en/apply/user) and follow the instructions.
 The series of steps would end with your email verification.
 - Create a twitter app from [this link](https://developer.twitter.com/en/apps/create).
 All fields are not `required`.